matsengrp/dasm-epistasis-experiments/preflight.md

 Vaccine and theraputic antibody design are shifted from a "one mutation at a time" approach to a more sophisticated view that leverages the complex dependencies within antibody structure and function, informing strategies such as sequential therapeutic interventions

 ## What are the potential bad outcomes?
 Any overall concerns here?
+- We are more influenced by noise in the data/not enough data than by the actual biology.
 - Uncertainty measurements are too high to rely on the predictions.
-- Our predictions to not match exsiting experimental inferences.
+- Our predictions do not match exsiting experimental inferences.

 ## Is there pre-existing work/code that could be leveraged to explore the potential for bad outcomes?
 To do proof-of-concept investigation to get a first-pass answer for the underlying scientific question?
 The project is based upon the DASM model predictions.
 For a proof-of-concept, once simple predictions can be made, we should start by testing antibody sequences with known epistatic relationships, for example:
 - https://www.pnas.org/doi/10.1073/pnas.2413884122, Schulz 2025 - experimentally test 2^10=1024 variants (variable in the heavy chain only) of a SARS-CoV-2-specific antibody, COV107-23, that targets the receptor binding domain of the viral spike protein, and find an epistasis hotspot at residue 53 (also an intersting paper as they fit a pairwise and global model to their experimental results).
-- https://elifesciences.org/articles/83628.pdf, Phillips 2023 - experiemntally test antibody library of CH65 antibody, which is a broad antibody to diverse H1 influenza strain.
+- https://elifesciences.org/articles/83628.pdf, Phillips 2023 - experimentally test antibody library of CH65 antibody, which is a broad antibody to diverse H1 influenza strain.
 They identify epistasis both in the heavy chain, light chain, and between both.
 This group has other papers about antibody epistasis as well.

 ## Are there any other categorically different approaches that could be applied here?
 Not that I am aware of.